 5.2 These are set out in the report.
 The SoLP should follow the fundamental principles set out in the Licensing Act 2003 and statutory guidance.
-Adoption of a Special Cumulative Impact Policy is a major step and one which must be taken in accordance with proper procedure and legal advice in order to avoid legal challenge.
+Appropriate weight has been given to the views of those who responded to the consultation.

-Lawyer Consulted: Rebecca Sidell
+Lawyer Consulted: Rebecca Sidell Date: 4.11.2010